cakephp/docs/en/appendices/phpunit-migration-hints.rst

 startCase() and endCase()
 -------------------------

 These methods are no longer supported.
-Use the static methods PHPUnit provides. setupBeforeClass and tearDownAfterClass.
+Use the static methods PHPUnit provides:
+``setupBeforeClass`` and ``tearDownAfterClass``.

 start(), end(), before() and after()
 ------------------------------------

-These methods were part of SimpleTest's test case initialization. start() and end() have no replacements.
-You can use setUp() and tearDown() to replace before() and after().
+These methods were part of SimpleTest's test case initialization. ``start()`` and ``end()`` have no replacements.
+You can use ``setUp()`` and ``tearDown()`` to replace ``before()`` and ``after()``.

 setUp() and tearDown()
 ----------------------

-In the past the methods setUp, tearDown, startTest and endTest where supported, and caused confusion as they looked almost as the same thing but in some cases you should use one or the other.
+In the past the methods ``setUp``, ``tearDown``, ``startTest`` and ``endTest`` where supported, and caused confusion as they looked almost as the same thing but in some cases you should use one or the other.

-In the new CakePHP test suite, it is recommended to use only setUp and tearDown.
+In the new CakePHP test suite, it is recommended to use only ``setUp`` and ``tearDown``.
 The methods startTest and endTest are still supported but are deprecated.

 getTests
 --------

-The method getTests is no longer supported.
+The method ``getTests`` is no longer supported.
 You can use filters instead.
 The web test runner now takes an additional query string parameter that allows you to specify a basic regular expression.
 This regular expression is used to restrict the methods that are run.

 ::

     e.g. filter=myMethod

-Only tests containing the string myMethod will be run on the next refresh.
+Only tests containing the string ``myMethod`` will be run on the next refresh.
 The cake testsuite shell also supports a -filter option to filter methods.

 Assertion methods
 -----------------

 Many of the assertion methods have slightly different names between PHPUnit and SimpleTest.
-Where possible CakeTestCase provides a wrapper for the SimpleTest method names.
+Where possible :php:class:`CakeTestCase` provides a wrapper for the SimpleTest method names.
 These compatibility wrappers will be removed in 2.1.0.
 The following methods will be affected.

 * ``assertEqual`` -> ``assertEquals``
 * ``assertNotEqual`` -> ``assertNotEquals``